Pi4J/pi4j.github.io/content/getting-started/minimal-example-application.md

 $ mvn clean package
 ```

 * Change to the distribution directory where you can find the generated package and required Java-modules.
-Start it with
-the provided `run.sh` script.
-Make sure to start with `sudo` as Pi4J (at this moment) needs to be started with it, to enable
-the native library that is part of Pi4J to communicate with the GPIOs:

 ```shell
 $ cd target/distribution